Frequently Asked Questions

 Yes, although not necessarily at one of your initial school choices.
 For children who will be five years old by September 1, BPS guarantees a full-day Kindergarten (K2) seat.
 However, BPS will not administratively assign K2 registrants to a school their parent/guardian(s) did not select on the Assignment Application.
 Therefore, if BPS cannot assign a child to a K2 school their parent/guardian(s) chose, s/he will be unassigned and placed on up to three wait lists.

 BPS strongly encourages families to choose as many schools as possible to improve their chances of being assigned.
-K2 families who are not assigned after registering in Round One may return to an FRC to make more school choices or to ask for an administrative assignment within their zone.
+K2 families who are not assigned after registering in Round One may return to a Welcome Center to make more school choices or to ask for an administrative assignment within their zone.

 My child already completed Kindergarten outside of BPS but will not be six years old by September 1.
 May I apply for a Grade 1 assignment?